rishimukherjee/TabMan/README.md

 #### Design Decisions
 1. I used `realm` for percistance because of its simplicity and readability.
 2. The drag and drop is handled in a separate class `DragDropManager` to avoid large viewController.
+3. Group management is handled in a separate class `GroupManager`.
+4. While making this came to know a lot about `convex hull` as well as `concave hull` algorithms.
+Though they were not used in this project.

 #### Third Party Library
 1. [Realm](https://realm.io/)
 2. Took idea on how to drag and drop from view to another [here](http://www.ancientprogramming.com/2012/04/05/drag-and-drop-between-multiple-uiviews-in-ios/)
+3. Took help from stackoverflow to create the hull [here](http://stackoverflow.com/questions/35693808/uibezierpath-outline-around-multiple-subviews)